RWTH-EBC/AixLib/bin/02_CITests/README.md

 ## UnitTests
-This folder contains all scripts that test or simulate models using Dymola.
+Scripts that simulate and validate modelica models using dymola

 ### runUnitTests.py
 The regression test is implemented with the following command:
 	-  cd AixLib && python ../bin/02_CITests/UnitTests/runUnitTests.py -n 2 --single-package AixLib.Airflow --tool dymola
-For further information please refer to the following link and explain among other things the creation of new UnitTests
+Further information can be found under the following [link](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/-/blob/master/bin/04_Documentation/How_to_integrate_new_tests.md) and explains among other things how to create new UnitTests.

 ### validatetest.py
-This test checks the models and simulates the examples and validations.
+This test checks the models and simulates the packages "examples" and "validations".

 The following command is used to check the models:
 	- python bin/02_CITests/UnitTests/CheckPackages/validatetest.py -s "AixLib.Airflow" -p AixLib/package.mo

-A white list of IBPSA models was created.
+A whitelist of IBPSA models was created.
 The list contains all models of the IBPSA library that have not passed the CheckTest.
 These models are ignored during the test and are therefore sorted out before the test.
 To keep the white list up to date, it should be updated regularly.
 This is done using the tag --WhisteList

 ## Overall process